Activities After Total Knee Replacement

-If you are unable to accomplish these goals, it may be unsafe for you to go directly home after discharge.
+If you are not yet able to accomplish these goals, if you do not have someone to help you at home, or there is another barrier to caring for yourself at home, it may be unsafe for you to go directly home after discharge.
 If this is the case, you may be temporarily transferred to a rehabilitation or skilled nursing center.

-When you are discharged, your healthcare team will provide you with information to support your recovery at home.
-Although the complication rate after total knee replacement is low, when complications do occur they can prolong or limit full recovery.
+If you are discharged directly home, your healthcare team will provide you with information to support your recovery at home.
+Although the complication rate after total knee replacement is low, when complications do occur, they can prolong or limit full recovery.
 Hospital staff will discuss possible complications, and review with you the warning signs of an infection or a blood clot.